LarsBehrenberg/IA-prototype/content/posts/paul-gauguin.md

       In fact, his Impressionist work is extremely interesting and demonstrates his fearlessness as an artist.
 His most important legacy, however, was the pioneering approach to painting that focussed on bold, exotic colour palettes and paved the way for a new visual vocabulary in European art.
     sideGalleryImages:
-      - imageTitle: Self-portrait by Gauguin in 1875–1877, Fogg Museum, Cambridge, Massachusetts
-        imageUrl: /assets/gauguin-self-portrait-1875-7.jpg
-      - imageTitle: "'Garden in Vaugirard (Painter's Family in the Garden in Rue Carcel)' by Gauguin in 1881, Ny Carlsberg Glyptotek, Copenhagen"
-        imageUrl: /assets/gauguin-garden-in-vaugirard-1881.jpg
-      - imageTitle: "'Portrait of Madame Gauguin' by Gauguin c.
-1880–81, Foundation E.G.
-          Bührle, Zürich"
-        imageUrl: /assets/gauguin-portrait-of-madame-gauguin-1880.jpg
-      - imageTitle: "'Where Do We Come From?
-What Are We?
-Where Are We Going?' by Gauguin in 1897, Boston Museum of Fine Arts, Boston, MA"
-        imageUrl: /assets/gauguin-where-do-we-come-from-1897.jpg
-      - imageTitle: "'Spirit of the Dead Watching' by Gauguin in 1892, Albright–Knox Art Gallery, Buffalo, NY"
-        imageUrl: /assets/gauguin-spirit-of-the-dead-1892.jpg
-      - imageTitle: "'O Taiti (Nevermore)' by Gauguin in 1897, Courtauld Institute"
-        imageUrl: /assets/gauguin-o-taiti-nevermore-1897.jpg
-      - imageTitle: "'Night Café at Arles (Mme Ginoux)' by Gauguin in 1888"
-        imageUrl: /assets/gauguin-night-cafe-at-arles-1888.jpg
-      - imageTitle: "'Tahitian Women on the Beach' by Gauguin in 1891"
-        imageUrl: /assets/gauguin-tahitian-women-on-the-beach-1891.jpg
-      - imageTitle: "'Two Tahitian Women' by Gauguin in 1899"
-        imageUrl: /assets/gauguin-two-tahitian-women-1899.jpg
       - imageTitle: "Gauguin, c.
 1895, playing a harmonium at Alphonse Mucha's studio at rue de la Grande-Chaumière, Paris "
         imageUrl: /assets/gauguin-playing-a-harmonium-1895.jpg